I had a Kimjang Summer

 I know she wouldn’t, anyway.
 That would ruin the fun.
 We sit around the table, legs exhausted.
 We sip, we eat.
 When the brining timer goes off, we get back to work.

-The feeling of a Yoon kimchi jang is like family parties from when I was a kid.
+The feeling of a Yoon kimjang is like family parties from when I was a kid.
 Back when I ran around under the grownups’ feet, just like our kids do now.
 The honesty, innocence, and freedom.
 The feeling is warm.
 It’s community.
 It’s home.

 I am not the most socially adept person out there.
-It has taken years to find my voice and dare to believe that there are people out there who don’t mind me being—me.
-And beyond that, actually like me being me.
+It has taken years to find my voice and dare to believe that there are people out there who actually like me as me.
 They accept me when I fidget, when my social battery is depleted, when I get a little turned around, when I can’t find my words, or when sensory overload forces a retreat.
-This is my first semi-unmasked summer, where I’ve accepted accommodations and trusted that maybe me being me is a gift, not a curse.

-At the end of a kimchi jang, my house is thrashed.
+At the end of a kimjang, my house is thrashed.
 Huge tubs are covered in a deep, red paste.
-Bits of veggie scraps have fallen on the floor.
-The dishes have piled up.
-My friends clean up despite my resistance to help, bless them.
-I send them off with hugs, and collapse into a happy exhaustion.
+Veggie scraps have fallen on the floor and the dishes have piled up.
+My friends clean despite my resistance to help, bless them.
+I send them off with hugs, their arms full of food, and collapse into exhaustion.

 We leave our fresh kimchi on our kitchen counters overnight to ferment.
 The next step?